-A programme of groundwater monitoring in the vicinity of the Company's active injection sites was initiated during the 2012-2013 period.
-The programme provides for biannual sampling of groundwater from selected groundwater abstraction sites.
+A programme of groundwater monitoring in the vicinity of the Company's active injection sites was initiated during the 2012-2013 period, and was continued in the 2013-2014 period, with some sites removed, and some additional sites added.
+The programme provides for biannual sampling of groundwater from selected groundwater sites.

-In order to select suitable sampling sites for inclusion in the monitoring programme, the Council carried out a survey groundwater abstractions within a 1 kilometre (km) radius of all the Company's active injection wellsites.
+In order to select suitable sampling sites for inclusion in the monitoring programme, the Council carried out a survey of groundwater abstractions within a 1 kilometre (km) radius of all the Company's active injection wellsites.
 Initially, a desktop review of data held by the Council was conducted, including a search of the Council 'wells' database.
 The desktop review indicated that the Council held records of a limited number of groundwater abstractions in the areas of investigation.